Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Moisture wicking diagram showing sweat moving from the skin side to the outer surface for faster evaporation in performance golf apparel.

 The job is to move sweat from the skin side of the fabric to the outer surface, where it can spread and evaporate faster.
-That is why breathability and moisture management are related, but not identical.
-Breathability reduces the sticky microclimate.
-Wicking manages the sweat that still happens.

 In hot and humid conditions, that difference is huge.